ReToCode/local-cluster-setup/README.md

 colima start --cpu 4 --memory 16 --disk 100 --kubernetes --vm-type=vz

 ./install_colima_cluster.sh

+# get ssh port for forwarding from:
+colima ssh-config
 ```

 You can also use Coretunnel to open a permanent SSH tunnel to forward ports 80/443 to the local IP.